 Types of mortgage loans

 Because of the large size and sophisticated structure of the mortgage sector in the US economy, home mortgages can take numerous forms depending on their design, for example, their provider, size, interest rate and amortization structure.
-In the following, we introduce the main types of mortgage loans without going into detail, but, if you would like to learn more on this topic, you may check our mortgage or home loan calculators.
+In the following, we introduce the main types of mortgage loans without going into detail, but, if you would like to learn more on this topic, you may check our mortgage calculator.

 1. Conventional mortgages